zig-gamedev/zig-gamedev/libs/zsdl/README.md

 }
 ```

-Now in your code you may import and use `zpix`:
+Now in your code you may import and use `zsdl`:

 ```zig
 const std = @import("std");